ashayp22/ashayp22/README.md

 # Who am I?

-Hey everyone, I'm a 17 year old high school student that has a passion for learning.
-Having started my journey 4 years ago, I now develop full-stack apps for web and mobile platforms.
-Currently, I stopped learning how to develop and apply AI/ML models and have shifted my attention towards developing the [most collaborative, fun review game for students](http://kontest.us/).
+Greetings🖖!
+I am a freshman in the B.S. in Computer Science program at the University of Illinois at Urbana-Champaign.
+My main passion is creating robust, appealing, and reliable software that put smiles on people's faces.

+I mainly work with web development and artificial intelligence/machine learning, but I have also built iOS apps, 2D/3D games, bots, and mathematical simulations.
+Currently, I am in the process of promoting [Kontest](http://kontest.us/), a collaborative review game for students and teachers.

 In addition to coding, I like to share my knowledge with others and inspire others to learn.
 I do this by: